Solved case

 The perpetrator, a resident of Hebron and a member of Islamic Jihad, had previously been imprisoned in Israel from 2000 to 2005 after being convicted of throwing Molotov cocktails at an IDF patrol.
 In March 2015, he was sentenced to serve two life sentences for the attack.

-According to CNN, as cited in the Wikipedia article, the attack came "amid a new round of infighting between Palestinian factions."
-Analyst Daniel Nisman told The Wall Street Journal, per the same source, that such attacks were not centrally coordinated but were inspired by weeks of social media propaganda from Palestinian groups praising individuals who had attacked Israelis and calling for others to replicate such attacks, describing them as spontaneous "copycat attacks."
+According to CNN, the attack came "amid a new round of infighting between Palestinian factions."
+Analyst Daniel Nisman told The Wall Street Journal that such attacks were not centrally coordinated but were inspired by weeks of social media propaganda from Palestinian groups praising individuals who had attacked Israelis and calling for others to replicate such attacks, describing them as spontaneous "copycat attacks."
 In response to the attack, Israeli Prime Minister Benjamin Netanyahu convened the security cabinet and ordered some troops to shift from training exercises to active duty protecting roads from rioters and terrorists.

 Key facts